dhealy83/stud-light/README.md

 ## Description:

-## _This is a falsh card website, it enables users of creating an account then creating their own flash cards.
+## \_This is a flash card website, it enables users of creating an account then creating their own flash cards.
 Users are able to add questions, answers, and notes to their cards.
-The team members of stud-light website used the most cutting edge technologies like: MongoDb, Qraph QL, and Apollo for the backend.
+The team members of stud-light website used the most cutting edge technologies like: MongoDb, Graph QL, and Apollo for the backend.
 React and bootstrap fr the front end, and Stripe for donation payments.

 ## Table of Content: